Reviews You Can Rely On

 Many houses and apartments are ditching carpets for vinyl and hardwood floors.
 These flooring types are durable, have lower maintenance, and offer some hypoallergenic benefits (for reason number two).
 So, we value the hardwood performance tests as much as the carpet.
 Many of the vacuums got near-perfect results from our strenuous tests.

-A fun glitter mess highlights (and bring some pizzazz to) the similarities of these Dyson models.
+A fun glitter mess highlights (and brings some pizzazz to) the similarities of these Dyson models.

 Credit: Natalie Kafader